Excerpts from Scott Wilkinson in Electronic Musician.

-"[HEA's] 'LET' (Leading Edge™ Transducer) prototype demonstration was a revelation.
-That's a word widely abused in audiophile circles, but not one I throw about lightly...
 The LET undressed the recordings to an almost frightening degree, exposing how the mastering engineer had layered all the component parts onto a unified whole.
-There was a nakedness to the performance that made other audio sound murky by comparison."
+There was a nakedness to the performance that made other audio sound murky by comparison.

-"[HEA's woofer technology] does for the low frequencies what the LET does for the upper ones.
-[HEA]'s onto something huge – perhaps even the turning point of audio in the 21st century."
+Oxford claims a ‘fast woofer technology’ that does for the low frequencies what the LET does for the upper ones.
+He’s onto something huge – perhaps even the turning point of audio in the 21st century.

 High Emotion has plans to make “scalable for all applications” forays into every corner of the audio realm.
 We’ll all be better off for it.